 Goals should fit course constraints.
-That includes psychological constraints; goals that aren't psychologically realistic are of little use.
+That includes constraints on what brains can do; goals that aren’t psychologically realistic are of little use.
 Goals should also be precise, so they can guide content creation.

 Let’s be explicit about what we’re trying to achieve.
 Here’s the situation we want at the end of the course.